mccdaq/mcculw/README.rst

         pip install mcculw

-   Note: If you get a message like "pip is not recognized as an internal or external command...", or if you have multiple Python installations, enter the full path to the pip executable, such as *C:\\Python27\\Scripts\\pip install --upgrade pip* or *pip install mcculw*.
+   Note: If you get a message like "pip is not recognized as an internal or external command...", or if you have multiple Python installations, enter the full path to the pip executable, such as *C:\\Python27\\Scripts\\pip install --upgrade pip* or *C:\\Python27\\Scripts\\pip install mcculw*.
    The pip command is in the Scripts subdirectory of your Python install location.

 Examples
 ========